Azure/secrets-store-csi-driver-provider-azure/README.md

 > Supported with linux and windows

 1. Add your service principal credentials as a Kubernetes secrets accessible by the Secrets Store CSI driver.
+If using AKS you can learn about [service principals in AKS here.](https://docs.microsoft.com/azure/aks/kubernetes-service-principal)

     ```bash
+    # Client ID will be the App ID of your service principal
+    # Client Secret will be the Password of your service principal

     kubectl create secret generic secrets-store-creds --from-literal clientid=<CLIENTID> --from-literal clientsecret=<CLIENTSECRET>
     ```

     Ensure this service principal has all the required permissions to access content in your Azure key vault instance.
-    If not, you can run the following using the Azure cli:
+    If you do not have a service principal, you can run the following Azure CLI commands to create a new service principal and assign permissions:

     ```bash
+    # Set environment variables
+    SPNAME=<servicePrincipalName>
+    APPID=<service-principal-appId>
+    KV_NAME=<key-vault-name>
+    RG=<resource-group-name-for-KV>
+    SUBID=<subscription-id>

+    # OPTIONAL: Create a new service principal, be sure to notate the SP secret returned on creation
+    az ad sp create-for-rbac --skip-assignment --name $SPNAME

     # Assign Reader Role to the service principal for your keyvault
-    az role assignment create --role Reader --assignee <principalid> --scope /subscriptions/<subscriptionid>/resourcegroups/<resourcegroup>/providers/Microsoft.KeyVault/vaults/<keyvaultname>
+    az role assignment create --role Reader --assignee $APPID --scope /subscriptions/$SUBID/resourcegroups/$RG/providers/Microsoft.KeyVault/vaults/$KV_NAME

-    az keyvault set-policy -n $KV_NAME --key-permissions get --spn <YOUR SPN CLIENT ID>
+    az keyvault set-policy -n $KV_NAME --key-permissions get --spn $APPID
-    az keyvault set-policy -n $KV_NAME --secret-permissions get --spn <YOUR SPN CLIENT ID>
+    az keyvault set-policy -n $KV_NAME --secret-permissions get --spn $APPID
-    az keyvault set-policy -n $KV_NAME --certificate-permissions get --spn <YOUR SPN CLIENT ID>
+    az keyvault set-policy -n $KV_NAME --certificate-permissions get --spn $APPID
     ```

 1. Update your [linux deployment yaml](examples/nginx-pod-secrets-store-inline-volume-secretproviderclass.yaml) or [windows deployment yaml](examples/windows-pod-secrets-store-inline-volume-secretproviderclass.yaml) to reference the service principal kubernetes secret created in the previous step

+If you did not change the name of the secret reference previously, no changes are needed.

     ```yaml
     nodePublishSecretRef: